Click to resize the text + -

 A project is being carried out in Nebraska under an organization’s name, the organization must apply for a Certificate of Authorization.

-See our Fees page for a guide on fees associated with obtaining a Temporary Permit.
+The Temporary Permit fee is $300.
 Fees must be paid by check or money order; the Board does not accept credit card payments for this application fee.

 Organizational Use